API reference Dataframe Creating a DataFrame Creates a DataFrame object from flat structure

 dtypes: Array of data types for each the column.
 If not specified, dtypes are/is inferred.

-config: General configuration object for extending or setting NDframe behavior.
+config : General configuration object for extending or setting NDframe behavior.
 See full options here

-In order to create a DataFrame, you new to call the new Keyword and pass in a flat data structure.
+In order to create a DataFrame, you need to call the new Keyword and pass in a flat data structure.
 In the following examples, we show you how to create DataFrames by specifying different config options.

-Creating a DataFrame from a JSON object:
+from a JSON object:

-const dfd = require("danfojs-node")
+Copy const dfd = require("danfojs-node")

 json_data = [{ A: 0.4612, B: 4.28283, C: -1.509, D: -1.1352 },